heathsc/ont_align_stats/README.md

 ### <a name="thread"></a>Multithreading options

 Increased performance can be achieved using the multithreading options.
 There are two such options:
 --n-tasks (or -n) and --threads-per-reader (or -t).
-Both by default are set to 1.
 The --threads-per-reader option determines the number of threads for each file reading task; libhts is used to read SAM/BAM/CRAM files, and can use multiple threads to increase the performance of the file reading/decoding.
 The behaviour of the --n-tasks option depends on whether the input file is indexed or not.
+Both options are set by default to use all available cores.

 If the file is indexed and the requested number of tasks is >1 then the input file will be opened multiple times and read from in parallel.
 The optimal